 - a.
 A cover letter signed by the QA provider responsible for the content that attests to the independent preparation of the report.
 The cover letter should also contain contact information of the preparer. - b.
 An executive summary of project progress, execution strengths and weaknesses, and the most significant issues, risks or open recommendations. - c.
-A detailed narrative describing findings and recommendations resulting from a review of the project management processes.
-If the project is nearing a stage/gate, indicate whether the project is positioned to be successful in this next stage/gate. - d.
+A detailed narrative describing issues, negative findings, and/or risks; and their recommendations to support project success.
+If the project is nearing a stage or gate, indicate whether the project is positioned to be successful in this next stage/gate. - d.
 An assessment of the accuracy of the project's tracking of progress toward milestones and budget estimates. - e.
 A risk assessment that identifies potential barriers to meeting project objectives and milestones, their probability of occurring and impact if they occur, and recommended and observed mitigations. - f.
 An indicator suggesting the trend whether the risk in each of the assessment areas is increasing, decreasing or remains the same.
-Shorthand symbol and definitions: - I. V Risk is decreasing. - II.
-1 Risk is increasing. - III.
+Shorthand symbol and definitions: - i.
+Risk is decreasing. - ii.
+Risk is increasing. - iii.
 Risk is the same. - g.
-A table that summarizes all open findings as well as those closed during the reporting period, including the QA provider's assessment of the agency's actions on the listed findings. - 5.
+A table that summarizes all open recommendations as well as those closed during the reporting period, including the QA provider's assessment of the agency's actions on the listed recommendations. - 5.
 As part of closeout, the Quality Assurance Provider will report on key lessons learned from the project within 30 days of project completion or termination.